 Let’s be honest here: As edge-of-your-seat thrilling as The Purge films are, they are ridiculous.
-The entire concept behind the hit horror-thriller franchise is utterly absurd (Well, at least it used to be ludicrous, as US politics in the last few years has injected just smidge of plausibility into the whole affair).
-It’s about a future America will legalise a single night a year in which all crime, including murder, is allowed without any repercussions.
+The entire concept behind the hit horror-thriller franchise is utterly absurd (Well, at least it used to be ludicrous, as US politics in the last few years has injected just a smidgen of plausibility into the whole affair).
+For the uninitiated, the franchise is set in a near future America which has legalised a single night a year in which all crime, including murder, is allowed without any repercussions.

 Now, thanks to The First Purge, we’re getting to see how all that absurdity started as this prequel details the events leading up to that first eventful night and how it set up everything that followed.
-Franchise creator/writer/director James Demonaco will only be scripting and producing this time with Blumhouse Productions’ Jason Blum, as Gerard McMurray (Burning Sands) takes the reins for the film, but based on the first trailer, he’s not skipped a beat from the franchise’s expected violent thrills.
+Franchise creator/writer/director James Demonaco will only be scripting and producing this time with Blumhouse Productions’ Jason Blum, as Gerard McMurray (Burning Sands) takes the directing reins for the film.
+And based on the first trailer, he’s not skipped a beat from the franchise’s expected violent thrills.

 McMurray has his work cut out for him though.
 The three previous films have earned over $319 million globally against a combined budget of just $22 million, with the lion’s share of that coming from 2016’s The Purge: Election Year ($118 million).
 Will The First Purge repeat that success or even better it?
 Have a look at the trailer below and judge for yourself.